Gr8Potato/RBLX-Targeter/README.md

 ## Using the Tool

-There's two ways I've used the tool:
+There are two ways I've used the tool:

 - **Google Colab** - This was the way I originally did it and is far easier to set up.
 You can create a Google Colab or Jupyter Notebook instance and copy + paste `targeter.py` into a code cell.

 - **Running Locally** - This is the way I do it now due to performance improvements and bypassing the harsh rate limiting Roblox has set for external, naked API calls.
 You can run `targeter+.py` or `targeter.py`, but the latter will impose the aforementioned restrictions.

-    [!NOTE]
+> [!NOTE]
-    You will need to install the python `requests` package in order to use either program.
+> You will need to install the Python `requests` package in order to use either program.
 To install it, execute `pip install --user requests` in either Command Prompt, PowerShell, or Bash terminal.

 ## Updating the Tool